 - 2. This Code of Conduct applies to all meetings and meeting-related events of the CSC and the CIC, including but not limited to - a.
-The CCCE itself; and - b.
-Events sponsored by other organizations held in conjunction with events of the CSC and/or the CIC, in public or private facilities. - 3.
+The CSC Conference itself; and - b.
+Events sponsored by other organizations held in conjunction with CSC and/or CIC events in public or private facilities. - 3.
 This Code of Conduct applies to all participants of meetings and meeting-related events of the CSC and/or the CIC ("Participants").
 For further certainty, Participants may include, but are not limited to, speakers, attendees, volunteers, exhibitors, CIC and CSC staff, and service providers.